bruce/lacquer/README.md

       people "Joe", "Jack"
     end

-Note: I explain how to use DSL with `yield` instead of `instance_eval` semantics in the "Yield instead Instance Eval" section at the bottom of the README.
-If you're a fan of having an explicit receiver to use the handler with, check it out.
+Note: I explain how to use DSLs with `yield` instead of `instance_eval` semantics in the "Yield instead of Instance Eval" section at the bottom of the README.
+If you're a fan of explicit receivers, check it out.
 I use the `instance_eval` form in this document for brevity.

 #### Defining handlers with "use"